nikzagarwal/Hands-On-ML/README.md

 ## MODULES AND PACKAGES

-Modules & Packages used are :
+Main Modules & Packages used are :

 1. PANDAS
 2. NUMPY
 3. SK-LEARN
 4. PICKLE
+5. Flask

 ## HOW THIS WEBSITE IS USEFUL FOR USERS ?